gatsbyjs/gatsby/docs/docs/themes/what-are-gatsby-themes.md

 - Sites created using a Gatsby theme can adopt upstream changes to the theme -- themes are versioned packages that can be updated like any other package.
 - You can create multiple sites that consume the same theme.
 To make updates across those sites, you can update the central theme and bump the version in the sites through `package.json` files (rather than spending the time to tediously update the functionality of each individual site).
 - Themes are composable.
-You could install a blog theme alongside a notes theme, alongside an e-commerce theme (and so forth)
+You could install a blog theme alongside a notes theme, alongside an E-commerce theme (and so forth)

 > A Gatsby theme is effectively a composable Gatsby config.
 They provide a higher-level approach to working with Gatsby that abstracts away the complex or repetitive parts into a reusable package.